axa-group/bauta.js/docs/validation.md

 If an openAPI definition is not provided on the Bauta.js instance initizalition, the request and response validations are not usable.

+> ℹ️ This validation only refers to `bautajs-core` validation.
+If you are using `bautajs-fastify` or `bautajs-express` check the validation section of every package.
+See [bautajs-fastify validation](https://github.com/axa-group/bauta.js/tree/main/packages/bautajs-fastify#validation) and [bautajs-express validation](https://github.com/axa-group/bauta.js/tree/main/packages/bautajs-express#validation) for further details.

 ## Request validation

 Bauta.js comes with a default request validation using the [openAPI schema v2 or v3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#specification). **This validation is enabled by default**.